Ask a doctor about a prescription for BUPIVACAINE B. BRAUN 5 mg/ml INJECTABLE SOLUTION

 Bupivacaine Hydrochloride

-Read this leaflet carefully before you start using this medicine because it contains important information for you.
+Read the entire leaflet carefully before starting to use this medicine because it contains important information for you.

-Bupivacaine is a medication that belongs to the group of local anesthetics of the amide type and is indicated for local anesthesia by infiltration, conduction anesthesia, epidural and spinal anesthesia, diagnostic and therapeutic blocks for pain treatment, and epidural and caudal anesthesia for vaginal delivery.
+Bupivacaine is a medicine that belongs to the group of local anesthetics of the amide type and is indicated for local anesthesia by infiltration, conduction anesthesia, epidural and spinal anesthesia, diagnostic and therapeutic blocks for pain treatment, and epidural and caudal anesthesia for vaginal delivery.

 The local anesthetic should not be injected into infected areas.